Takenobu Mitsuyoshi

 Takenobu Mitsuyoshi (光吉 猛修, Mitsuyoshi Takenobu) is a Japanese composer of video game music, singer, and video game voice actor.
 He has composed music for various games produced by Sega, including Virtua Fighter 2 and Shenmue.
-He first gained major recognition after the release of Daytona USA, for which he had written all music and personally sang all vocals.
+He first gained major recognition after the release of Daytona USA, for which he wrote music and personally sang vocals.

-With the arcade games, Derby Owners Club, World Club Champion Football and Star Horse, he also recorded live orchestras.
+He also recorded live orchestras for the arcade games Derby Owners Club, World Club Champion Football, and Star Horse.

-Aside from original compositions, he also arranges, provides vocals, and is a performer for a variety of projects, including S.S.T from 1988 to 1993, and [H.] from 2004 onwards.
+Aside from original compositions, he also arranges, provides vocals, and is a performer for various projects, including S.S.T from 1988 to 1993, and [H.] from 2004 onwards.

-He is well-known voicing the character Kage-Maru of Virtua Fighter franchise.
+He is well-known for voicing the character Kage-Maru in the Virtua Fighter franchise.

-He has a younger brother named Kenji Mitsuyoshi (光吉 賢司, Mitsuyoshi Kenji), who is a manga artist and member of the artist-writer duo Ark Performance along with Kōichi Ishikawa.
+His younger brother, Kenji Mitsuyoshi (光吉 賢司, Mitsuyoshi Kenji), is a manga artist and member of the artist-writer duo Ark Performance along with Kōichi Ishikawa.